 Alumnae Lifetime Achievement Award

-The Crofton House School Alumnae Association is pleased to award Ann Farris ’55 the 2019 Lifetime Achievement Award for her lifetime contributions to program development in the performing arts.
+The Crofton House School Alumnae Association is pleased to award Jane (Graham) McLennan ’47 the 2020 Lifetime Achievement Award for her long-standing support and contribution to local and provincial non-profit organizations.

 Alumnae Distinguished Achievement Award

-The Crofton House School Alumnae Association is pleased to award Jennifer Johnstone ’78 the 2019 Distinguished Achievement Award for her dedication and accomplishments as a senior executive, policy leader, entrepreneur and educator in science and technology.
+The Crofton House School Alumnae Association is pleased to award Yuka Nagashima ’88 the 2020 Distinguished Alumnae Achievement Award for her dedication and accomplishments as a senior executive, policy leader, entrepreneur and educator in science and technology.

 Alumnae Junior Achievement Award

-The Crofton House School Alumnae Association is pleased to award Emily Ma ’99 the 2019 Junior Achievement Award for her outstanding accomplishments in scientific research.
+The Alumnae Association is pleased to award Sabrina Leslie ’98 the 2020 Junior Achievement Award for her outstanding accomplishments in scientific research.